Oreshout/Bot_Discord_F1F/README.md

 </p>

+# Overview

+The F1F Discord Bot is a collaborative project designed to enhance Formula 1 communities on Discord by offering an interactive and intelligent prediction system.
+Developed in Python 3.13.5, the bot allows users to submit race predictions, track their performance, and engage with real-time F1 data in a fun and competitive way.

+The core of the bot is built using the `discord.py` library, with `pandas` handling data analysis and user statistics.
+For gathering up-to-date information from F1 websites, the project makes use of web scraping tools such as `BeautifulSoup`, `Selenium`, and `requests`.
+The documentation and testing process is supported by tools like Sphinx and Jupyter, while Git and GitHub ensure a clean and collaborative development workflow.

+This project is particularly suited for beginner developers or anyone interested in learning how Discord bots work—from backend logic to data scraping and community engagement.
+That said, experienced contributors are also very welcome to help expand the project’s scope.
+Whether you’re passionate about coding, motorsport, or both, the F1F Bot is an exciting opportunity to grow your skills in a real-world project while having fun with a dynamic team.

+# Installation

 | 📦 `pip install`          | 💻 `import` Python                                     | 🧠 Rôle principal                                           | 🧩 Catégorie                |
 | ------------------------- | ------------------------------------------------------ | ----------------------------------------------------------- | --------------------------- |